-The State Advisors Google Group is a great resource of information about face-to-face workshops, changes in programs, and new student success initiatives.
-Departments on campus utilize the group to advertise classes and share updates to their curricula.
+The State Advisors Google Group is a great resource of information about workshops, changes in programs, and student success initiatives.
+Colleges and departments on campus utilize the group to advertise classes and share recent updates to their curricula.

 Advisor Training and Development

 The Advisor Development Institute (ADI) offers faculty and staff a chance to demonstrate their commitment to teaching and advising at NC State.
 This comprehensive professional development program offers undergraduate advisors, advising administrators, and others opportunities for discussing how advising contributes to student success.
 The ADI Certificate recognizes an individual’s commitment to the development of advising expertise.

-There are Advisor Roundtables and Topic Sessions that take place as needed throughout the academic year.
-These meetings focus on policy updates and information about new or changing programs.
+Advisor Roundtables and Topic Sessions take place as needed throughout the academic year.
+Roundtable meetings focus on policy updates and information about new or changing programs.
 Topic sessions offer a look at a particular aspect of advising.

 For edits, suggestions, or comments regarding this page, please contact Donna Burton (firstname.lastname@example.org).